MATLAB-Community-Toolboxes-at-INCF/DeepInterpolation-MATLAB/README.md

 The principle of DeepInterpolation has been [published](https://www.nature.com/articles/s41592-021-01285-2) in the Nature Methods journal, with applications to systems neuroscience data.

 ### Getting started
+Get oriented and get started using [MATLAB Online](https://matlab.mathworks.com/open/github/v1?repo=INCF/DeepInterpolation-MATLAB&file=README.mlx).
+This will orient you to several live script examples available to guide new users.

-Get started with one of the example inference workflows.
+You can also try one of the example inference workflows.
 You can individually view (:eyes:) or run (:arrow_forward:) these examples on MATLAB Online:

 | Nickname| Trained Model|  Sample data  | View | Run
 | --- | --- | --- | --- | --- |